 top of page

 Vanessa holds a PhD in Art History, Theory, and Criticism from the University of California San Diego with a Specialization in Anthropogeny from the Center for Academic Research and Training in Anthropogeny (CARTA).
-She is from Toronto, Canada and lives in the Netherlands.

 bottom of page